The book "The Art of Braiding Bread" has been updated on 05-11-2013.

 How to Braid a Round Loaf of Bread

-Arrange the threads as shown above
+Arrange the threads as shown below

 The baked loaf

-Your Remarks are Welcome, post them at the end of this page at the Comments section
+Your remarks are welcome, post them at the end of this page, at the Comments section.